 UI Hospital and the health-related disciplines (Medicine, Applied Health Sciences, Dentistry, Nursing, Pharmacy, Public Health) reside on the West Campus of the University of Illinois at Chicago (UIC), one of the 50 foremost universities in the United States for federal research support and the principal educator of health-care professionals for the state of Illinois.
 A short walk away is the East Campus, home to the many other colleges of UIC.

 Researchers at the University of Illinois Cancer Center work together to study and improve the care, prevention and treatment of cancer.
 Collaborative research activities are promoted, bringing together a variety of disciplines and including basic, clinical, prevention and control studies.

-Resources for diagnostic purposes and scholarly activities include flow cytometry, immunohistochemistry, electron microscopy, laser microdissection, tissue banking, informatics and molecular pathology services.
+Resources for diagnostic purposes and scholarly activities include flow cytometry, immunohistochemistry, electron microscopy, tissue banking, informatics and molecular pathology services.
 Research experiences are strongly encouraged.
 Residents participate frequently in hospital-wide multidisciplinary conferences, departmental conferences, and medical student teaching.

 Jesse Brown VA Medical Center

 The Jesse Brown VA Medical Center is a 188-bed acute care facility, which also encompasses four outpatient clinics.
 Jesse Brown VAMC provides care to approximately 60,000 veterans who reside in the City of Chicago and Cook County, Illinois and in six counties in northwestern Indiana.